libktx/ktx/async/README.md

 Other asynchronous operations utilities include:

-- `schedule` and `interval` functions were added to simplify LibGDX `Timer` API.
-Normally it requires the user to extend an abstract class - these utility functions allow to use idiomatic Kotlin lambdas syntax.
+- `schedule` and `interval` functions were added to simplify libGDX `Timer` API.
+Normally it requires the user to extend an abstract class - these utility functions allow using idiomatic Kotlin lambdas syntax.
 - `HttpRequestResult` is a thread-safe wrapper of `HttpResponse` that reads and caches HTTP response content.
 These objects are returned by the coroutines-based HTTP requests API.